Manchester United sale: Sir Jim Ratcliffe's INEOS bid offers Glazers chance to keep stake in club

-Deadline for third and final takeover bids of Manchester United is 10pm on Friday; Sir Jim Ratcliffe's INEOS preparing bid which would see them own 50 per cent of club meaning Glazers could retain their 20 per cent stake; Qatar's Sheikh Jassim will make a 100 per cent bid to buy club
+Deadline for third and final Manchester United takeover bids is 10pm tonight; Sir Jim Ratcliffe's INEOS preparing bid which would see them own 50 per cent of club, meaning Glazers could retain their 20 per cent stake; Qatar's Sheikh Jassim will make a 100 per cent bid to buy club

-Sir Jim Ratcliffe's INEOS are preparing a bid for Manchester United that would enable Avram and Joel Glazer to remain stakeholders in the club.
+Sir Jim Ratcliffe's INEOS are preparing a bid for Manchester United ahead of Friday's 10pm deadline that would enable Avram and Joel Glazer to remain stakeholders in the club.

-The deadline for the third and final bids to takeover Man United is 10pm on Friday.

 The other leading bidder, Qatar's Sheikh Jassim, will make an offer to buy 100 per cent of the club, with the Glazers wanting at least £6bn.